McGreger/howtobeahero/README.md

 ### Project Licensing

-All HTML, CSS, and JavaScript code in this project is licensed under the **MIT License**.
+All HTML, CSS, and JavaScript code in this project is licensed under the **MIT License**, meaning you are free to use, modify, and distribute it with proper attribution.
 Some layout elements are adapted from the [FoundryVTT D&D 5e system](https://github.com/foundryvtt/dnd5e), also under the MIT License.

 ### Content Usage and Licensing